miketheologitis/MapReduce-Implementation/README.md

-# Usage
+## Pre-requisites

-Modify `/etc/hosts`, add the following:
+For `LocalCluster` to work modify `/etc/hosts`, add the following:
 ```
 127.0.0.1       datanode
 ```
-This is needed because the hadoop namenode (that we talk to add files to hdfs) returns the hostname of the datanode (i.e., `datanode`) but this returned hostname is inside the docker-compose network.
-Everything is ok when we make the requests from inside the docker-compose network, but when we make changes to hdfs from outside the network we have a problem.
-Modify it.
+We do this because the hadoop *namenode* (that we talk to add files to hdfs) returns the hostname of the datanode (i.e., `datanode`) but this returned hostname is inside the docker-compose network.

 ```bash
 pip install -r requirements.txt
 ```

+## Usage

+Go to the `examples` folder and familiarize yourself with the API by running the notebooks.

+## MapReduce

 ### Map Function